traci-porter/easypost.github.io/README.md

 For more information on the Address object, see [Addresses](https://www.easypost.com/docs/api/curl#addresses).

 > **_NOTE:_**
-> * For every object type created on EasyPost, you will receive a reusable unique ID.
+> For every object type created on EasyPost, you will receive a reusable unique ID.

 ### Example: Create a from address
+The following example shows how to create a from address.

 #### Request
 ```
 EASYPOST_API_KEY
 Content type: application/json